sara-sabr/auto-evaluation-devops-self-assessment/README.md

 ([Français](#gabarit-pour-dépôts-de-code-source-ouvert-du-gouvernement-du-canada))

-# DevOps Report Assessment (DORA) Self-Assessment tool
+# DevOps Self-Assessment tool

-This project hosts a prototype of the IT Strategy Team's DevOps Report Assessment (DORA) Self-Assessment tool developed in Typescript.
+This project hosts a prototype of the IT Strategy Team's DevOps Self-Assessment tool developed in Typescript.

 The self-assessment tool is a fork of the original [Algorithmic Impact Assessment](https://github.com/canada-ca/aia-eia-js).
 We aim to provide enhancements to the original project if the project maintainer wishes to integrate them.